LanderVM/Discord-MusicBot/README.md

 4. Navigate to the `Bot` tab and click `Reset Token`, then `Yes, do it!`.
 5. Click `Copy` to copy the token and keep it safe. **Do not share this token with anyone!**

-You can find your `Discord Client ID`: Open the [Discord Developer Portal](https://discord.com/developers/applications), click on OAuth2 on the left side of the website, and copy your Client ID.
+You can find your `Discord Client ID`: Open the [Discord Developer Portal](https://discord.com/developers/applications), click on `OAuth2` on the left side of the website, and copy your Client ID.
-Then for your `Discord Client Secret`: on the same webpage, click `Reset Client Secret`, and paste it into the `DISCORD_CLIENT_SECRET` field.
+Then for your `Discord Client Secret`: on the same webpage, click `Reset Client Secret` and copy it.

 ---